Solar phenomena: Flares

-Solar Proton event (SPE)
+Solar proton events

 A solar proton event (SPE), or "proton storm", occurs when particles (mostly protons) emitted by the Sun become accelerated either close to the Sun during a flare or in interplanetary space by CME shocks.
 The events can include other nuclei such as helium ions and HZE ions.
 These particles cause multiple effects.
 They can penetrate the Earth's magnetic field and cause ionization in the ionosphere.
 The effect is similar to auroral events, except that protons rather than electrons are involved.
 Energetic protons are a significant radiation hazard to spacecraft and astronauts.
 Energetic protons can reach Earth within 30 minutes of a major flare's peak.

-Prominences and filaments
+Prominences

 A prominence is a large, bright, gaseous feature extending outward from the Sun's surface, often in the shape of a loop.
 Prominences are anchored to the Sun's surface in the photosphere and extend outwards into the corona.
 While the corona consists of high temperature plasma, which does not emit much visible light, prominences contain much cooler plasma, similar in composition to that of the chromosphere.

 Prominence plasma is typically a hundred times cooler and denser than coronal plasma.

 A prominence forms over timescales of about an earthly day and may persist for weeks or months.
 Some prominences break apart and form CMEs.